David Haberfeld: Career

 In 2002, it was announced that he would perform as a supporting act on Britney Spears' Australian tour to promote her album Britney and the film Crossroads.

 Haberfeld combines the musical influences of punk, disco, early hip-hop, electro, kraut rock and synthpop.
 He studied under Philip Brophy at RMIT; they have since collaborated on various projects, including the Brophy-produced Honeysmack album Rock in 2002.
 As an example of contemporary Australian electronic music, Haberfeld's work was exhibited at the San Francisco Museum of Modern Art in September of the same year.
 He has collaborated with a diverse range of artists encompassing different styles, including performing in a quartet with Jacq Gawler (Coco's Lunch), Anthony Schulz (Zulya and the Children of the Underground) and Adam Starr (Frock).
 Haberfeld produced Frock's last album, "One Room One Day" in 2016.

 He and Antonio Celestino formed the DJ duo Acid Jacks in 2004.
 Acid Jacks were ranked in the top 50 DJs in Australia by popular vote in 2007 and 2008.
 The pair presented a different twist on the electro and fidget house genres.
 As part of Acid Jacks, Haberfeld and Celestino founded the record label Idiot House.
 In 2009, Haberfeld parted ways with Acid Jacks and Idiot House to return to his productions as Honeysmack.

 Haberfeld formed a new techno and acid house label, Hand Made Acid, in 2010.

 David Haberfeld holds a Master of Arts in Media Arts from RMIT, a Postgraduate Diploma in Music Technology from La Trobe University and a Bachelor of Fine Arts in Media Arts from RMIT.
-Currently he is completing a PhD in music composition at Monash University and lectures in the Bachelor of Music (Interactive Composition) at The University of Melbourne Faculty of VCA and MCM.
+He completed a PhD in music composition at Monash University in 2021 titled "Bacharach, Britney and Acid Techno Bangers: The Evolving Compositional Practice of Honeysmack".
+He was a lecturer in the Bachelor of Music (Interactive Composition) at The University of Melbourne Faculty of VCA and MCM. between 2016-2019.